 17 double/twin en-suite rooms.
 Further 11 rooms in the same building as the restaurant, five rooms in a separate building and one room in a small 15-m2 (161 ft2) cottage with a veranda.
 One en-suite room sleeping three on the upper floor (42 m2 /452 ft2) of a building adjacent to the main building, a small kitchen with a coffee machine and a fridge.
 Two rooms sleeping three in 36 m2 (387 ft2) cottages with fully equipped bathrooms and small kitchen areas.
-Free Wi-Fi in common areas in the main building.
+Free Wi-Fi in all the rooms and common area.
 Camping and caravan area nearby.

 Licensed restaurant serves breakfast and offers evening meals.